 implement the seven key steps detailed earlier which are proven to enhance and increase degree completion through a workforce center.

 A Stronger Nation Through Higher Education, Indianapolis: Lumina Foundation for Education, April 2014.
 An annual report from the Lumina Foundation.

 Goldrick-Rab, Sara and Nancy Kendall, Redefining College Affordability: Securing America’s Future with a Free Two Year College Option, Indianapolis: Lumina Foundation, April 2014.

 Rutgers University Reports to the Lumina Foundation

-McKay, Heather, et al., Adult College Completion through the Workforce Development System, New Brunswick: Rutgers Center for Women and Work, June 2012.
+McKay, Heather, et al., Adult College Completion through the Workforce Development System: A Preliminary Report of the Adult College Completion Initiative, New Brunswick: Rutgers Education and Employment Research Center, June 2012.

 Rutgers University Policy Briefs

-Haviland, Sara B., et al., College Completion through the Workforce System: The Role of the Eligible Training Provider List in Training Choices, New Brunswick: Rutgers School of Management and Labor Relations and the National Association of Workforce Boards, March 2014.
+Haviland, Sara B., et al., Adult College Completion through the Workforce System: The Role of the Eligible Training Provider List in Training Choices, New Brunswick: Rutgers Education and Employment Research Center, March 2014.